Trần Đại Quang: On the promulgation of the Law on Demonstrations and reporting to the National Assembly

 19 June 2018, at the meeting with voters of District 1, District 3, District 4 of Ho Chi Minh City after the 5th session of the 14th National Assembly, in response to questions from residents Le Van Sy and Le Sy Dau (district 4) It is necessary to have a Law on Protests soon, and request the National Assembly to directly draft a Law on Protests and not assign it to the [Vietnam Ministry of Public Security] to draft it.
-Some newspapers reported that Mr. Tran Dai Quang expressed expressed agreement with this opinion and promised to report to the National Assembly for promulgation.
+Some newspapers reported that Mr. Tran Dai Quang expressed agreement with this opinion and promised to report to the National Assembly for promulgation.

 When Tuoi Tre published this news, the Ministry of Information and Communications asked Tuoi Tre to change the article title and delete the quote from Mr. Tran Dai Quang, then decided to temporarily suspend the operation of Tuoi Tre Online newspaper in 3 months, fined 220 million VND for posting fake news, and Mr. Tran Dai Quang did not say so.
 Some other newspapers were also fined at a lighter level.